Tips for Growing Telecom Companies

 Be aware of what your target market values.
 The primary feature of your offerings in your flagship market may not be something your next target market cares much about.
 Instead of pushing what you think is valuable, conduct market research to determine what these new consumers want—and make it clear you offer it.

 Engage your new market using an authentic, relatable voice.
-Branding with local flavor catches more attention than something that might seem obviously foreign, crafted by overseas copywriters.
-Utilize social media and customer service in ways that tells your new customer base, “You’re important, and we’re listening.”
+Branding with local flavour catches more attention than something that might seem obviously foreign, crafted by overseas copywriters.
+Utilise social media and customer service in ways that tells your new customer base, "You're important, and we're listening."